kvakerik/Higgs_prediction_pT/README.md

 # HiggsAnalysisBc
-Analysis of mass and momentum of tau lepton Higgs decay channel
+Analysis of momentum of tau lepton Higgs decay channel